AMReX-Codes/amrex/README.md

 - The highly-optimized PIC code PICSAR
 - The Python interface of the code Warp

+NB: [Regression tests](https://ccse.lbl.gov/pub/RegressionTesting/WarpX/) are run every night to check the validity of the code in this repository.

 ## Installation

 ### Downloading the code